rafgraph/react-router-hash-link/README.md

 ## Focus Management

-`react-router-hash-link` attempts to recreate the native browser focusing behavior as closely as possible.
+`react-router-hash-link` attempts to recreate the native browser focusing behavior as closely as possible

 The browser native behavior when clicking a hash link is: